MaidDragonTohru/The-Scribe/README.md

 *goodnight*: Forces the bot to leave all rooms, going to 'sleep'.

+*clearmail 'optional user' (or) all*: Used to delete all stored messages from either a certain user or everybody's respectively.

 Moderators and up
 -----------------

 A bunch of autoban/unban commands.
 Pretty much self-explanatory.
 They ban users on sight.
 This command isn't active, but is present.

+*pl, poeticlicense*: Used to give a user a Poetic License.
+This is classified as an unofficial rank, just below Voice.

+*upl, unpoeticlisense*: Used to revoke a user's Poetic License.

+*vpl, viewpoeticlicense*: Makes the bot return a list of all users that possess a Poetic License VIA Private Messages.

 *newbie*: Gives a newcomer to the room a nice friendly greeting~